ms20237/RL-Tutorial/Continuous_Control/README.md

 Episode  800 | avg reward (last 50): -1104.47 | ... | std: 0.050    ← pre-fix run
 ```

 **These training logs are from the pre-fix run.** The saved checkpoint used by `compare.py` is from a *re-run after the std-decay + gradient-clipping fix* — that's the version that produces the −125.97 evaluation result below.
-The README documents the pre-fix collapse honestly because it's the more useful lesson.
+The pre-fix collapse honestly because it's the more useful lesson.

 ### Three-way comparison from `x0 = 3.0`